 - History of hypersensitivity to Ampyra or 4-aminopyridine; reactions have included anaphylaxis [see Warnings and Precautions (5.4)]

 Warnings and Precautions

 Ampyra has not been evaluated in patients with a history of seizures or with evidence of epileptiform activity on an EEG, as these patients were excluded from clinical trials.
 The risk of seizures in patients with epileptiform activity on an EEG is unknown, and could be substantially higher than that observed in Ampyra clinical studies.
-Ampyra should be discontinued and not restarted in patients who experience a seizure while on treatment.
-Ampyra is contraindicated in patients with a history of seizures [see Contraindications (4)].
+Permanently discontinue Ampyra in patients who have a seizure while on treatment.
+Ampyra is contraindicated in patients with a history of seizures [see Contraindications (4)] .

 Concurrent Treatment with Other Forms of 4-Aminopyridine

-Ampyra should not be taken with other forms of 4-aminopyridine (4-AP, fampridine) since the active ingredient is the same.
-Patients should discontinue use of any product containing 4-aminopyridine prior to initiating treatment with Ampyra in order to reduce the potential for dose-related adverse reactions.
+Avoid concomitant use with other forms of 4-aminopyridine (4-AP, fampridine) since the active ingredient is the same.
+Instruct patients to discontinue use of any product containing 4-aminopyridine prior to initiating treatment with Ampyra in order to reduce the potential for dose-related adverse reactions.

 Ampyra can cause anaphylaxis and severe allergic reactions.
 Signs and symptoms have included respiratory compromise, urticaria, and angioedema of the throat and or tongue.
 Ampyra is contraindicated in patients with a history of hypersensitivity to Ampyra or 4-aminopyridine.
-Inform patients of the signs and symptoms of anaphylaxis and instructed to discontinue Ampyra and seek immediate medical care should these signs and symptoms occur (17.3).
+Inform patients of the signs and symptoms of anaphylaxis and instruct them to discontinue Ampyra and seek immediate medical care should these signs and symptoms occur.

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.

-In three placebo-controlled clinical trials of up to 14 weeks duration, 4% (15/400) of patients treated with Ampyra 10 mg twice daily experienced one or more treatment emergent adverse events leading to discontinuation, compared to 2% (5/238) of placebo-treated patients.
-The treatment emergent adverse events leading to discontinuation of at least 2 patients treated with Ampyra and that led to discontinuation more frequently compared to placebo were headache (Ampyra 0.5%, placebo 0%), balance disorder (Ampyra 0.5%, placebo 0%), dizziness (Ampyra 0.5%, placebo 0%), and confusional state (Ampyra 0.3%, placebo 0%).
+In three placebo-controlled clinical trials of up to 14 weeks duration, 4% (15/400) of patients treated with Ampyra 10 mg twice daily experienced one or more adverse reactions leading to discontinuation, compared to 2% (5/238) of placebo-treated patients.
+The adverse reactions leading to discontinuation of at least 2 patients treated with Ampyra and that led to discontinuation more frequently compared to placebo were headache (Ampyra 0.5%, placebo 0%), balance disorder (Ampyra 0.5%, placebo 0%), dizziness (Ampyra 0.5%, placebo 0%), and confusional state (Ampyra 0.3%, placebo 0%).